uccser/verto/docs/source/contributing.rst

 - ``html-templates/`` - The html templates (using the Jinja2 template engine) with variable arguments to be populated by processors.

-- ``processor-info.json`` - Every processor is listed in this file, and will at least contain a class determining where it is custom or generic, where custom processors will have a pattern to match it's corresponding tag.
+- ``processor-info.json`` - Every processor is listed in this file, and will at least contain a class determining whether it is custom or generic, where custom processors will have a pattern to match it's corresponding tag.
 Most will also define required and optional parameters, these correspond to arguments in the tag's html template.

 - ``tests/`` - explained in the Test Suite section further down the page.